top of page

 best robotic pool cleaner for leaves

-Highlight: The Proteus DX3 will clean your pool in just 2 hours.
+Highlight: The Proteus DX3 cleans in just under two hours.

 bottom of page